shogan-ai/ocamlgrammarfuzzer/README.md

   - The left-handside can be omitted or replaced by `_`; in this case, the set of rules with a matching right-handside is considered.
     `_: _* SEMISEMI _*` matches all rules involving a `SEMISEMI` (`;;`).
-  - For focus only, one or more `.` can be inserted to identify the "positions of interest" which should be focused on.
+  - For focus only, one or more `.` can be inserted to identify the positions of interest, those on which to focus.
 For instance `expr: _* .
 PLUS _*` will generate sentences to cover all the way something on the left-side of a `PLUS` can be reduced.

 ---

 ## Error classification

 TODO.

+---

+## Continuous integration

 ---